Package 'ghactions4r'

 depends_on_tmb

-An option that install Matrix from source for windows and Mac builds to solved a nuanced issue for packages dependent on TMB.
+Adds an option that install Matrix from source for windows and Mac builds to solved a nuanced issue for packages dependent on TMB.
 See this google groups thread for more information.

 use workflow to run spelling::spell_check_package()